Guide

 Default sorting

-When no custom sorting is specified, the items are ordered manually via drag'n'drop (aka by Rank):
+When no custom sorting is specified, the items are ordered manually via drag'n'drop (aka by Rank).
+As soon as any custom sort is enabled, the drag'n'drop reordering stops working.

 One can't sort by collections: many-to-many relations, multi-select Fields, and Assignees.